Managing Internet Threat Protection (ITP) Policies

 Lookup Domain

-Lookup Domain allows admins to view which category a given domain falls under.
-This feature also indicates whether a domain falls under a threat category.
+Lookup Domain allows admins to view which content category a given domain falls under.
 Lookup Domain is available as a feature for those who have enabled Internet Threat Protection in CSE.

 To use Lookup Domain, navigate to an Internet Threat Protection (ITP) policy in the Command Center.